manuel-crispino/exml2/README.md

-# This is file is to Pratice some C
+# This file is to Pratice some C

 Since i am going to have an exam soon i will pratice some of the exams C projects to get ready and also to renforce what i have learnd so far.